Neutrino texture-zeros after JUNO's first results: Implications for long-baseline neutrino experiments: Allowed texture-zeros after JUNO's first results

 After parametrizing the neutrino mass matrix elements in terms of these parameters, we numerically solve the texture-zero equations for an appropriate number of parameters while varying the other parameters randomly in the $3\sigma$ range of the latest neutrino global fit data \cite{Esteban:2024eli} as well as JUNO 2025 data \cite{JUNO:2025gmd}.
 Essentially, the condition $(M_{\nu})_{ab} = 0$ imposes a complex constraint equation that gives rise to correlations the mixing angles, phases, and mass eigenvalues.

 Fig. \ref{fig1} and Fig. \ref{fig2} show some of the correlations among different neutrino parameters for a few one-zero and two-zero textures respectively.
 Apart from showing the predictive nature of texture-zeros giving interesting correlations, the plots also show the impact of JUNO 2025 data in comparison to the earlier global fit data from NuFit-6.0.
 We can see significantly constrained regions in the allowed parameter space, especially among the lightest neutrino mass and the mixing angles.
-Table \ref{tablepart1} and \ref{tablepart2} list the summary of our results for one-zero and two-zero textures respectively.
+Fig. \ref{fig:meff} shows the variation of effective neutrino mass for $0\nu \beta \beta$ with the lightest neutrino mass for all the textures.
+The horizontal band corresponds to KamLAND-Zen upper limit \cite{KamLAND-Zen:2024eml} with the range $28-122$ meV indicating the uncertainties in nuclear matrix elements.
+The vertical shaded grey region is disfavored from cosmological upper bound on neutrino mass \cite{Planck:2018vyg}.
+Tables \ref{tablepart1} and \ref{tablepart2} list the summary of our results for one-zero and two-zero textures respectively.
 We show the validity of these textures with respect to neutrino global fit data, JUNO 2025 data, $0\nu \beta \beta$ bound and cosmological upper limit on sum of absolute neutrino masses $\sum_i \lvert m_i \rvert < 0.12$ eV.
 While JUNO 2025 data do not change the validity of one-zero textures compared to NuFit-6.0 data, they do so for two-zero textures.
 Interestingly, the two-zero texture $B_1$ with NH gets ruled out by JUNO 2025 data, while it is still allowed by NuFit-6.0 data.
 Apart from changing the validity of this texture, JUNO 2025 data also changes the allowed neutrino parameter space, as indicated in Fig. \ref{fig1} and Fig. \ref{fig2}, which can be probed in future runs of JUNO or future experiments.
 We show all possible correlations of neutrino parameters for the textures allowed from all current constraints, including JUNO 2025 data in the form of corner plots given in Appendix \ref{appen1}.
 Below we consider all the textures allowed by JUNO 2025 neutrino data and bounds from $0\nu \beta \beta$ experiments to study their prospects at DUNE.